seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMPass.rst

 #.
 Add or remove ``Function``\ s from the current ``Module``.
 #.
 Add or remove global variables from the current ``Module``.
 #.
 Maintain state across invocations of :ref:`runOnFunction
-   <writing-an-llvm-pass-runOnFunction>` (including global data).
+   <writing-an-llvm37-pass-runOnFunction>` (including global data).

-Implementing a ``FunctionPass`` is usually straightforward (See the :ref:`Hello World <writing-an-llvm-pass-basiccode>` pass for example).
+Implementing a ``FunctionPass`` is usually straightforward (See the :ref:`Hello World <writing-an-llvm37-pass-basiccode>` pass for example).
 ``FunctionPass``\ es may overload three virtual methods to do their work.
 All of these methods should return ``true`` if they modified the program, or ``false`` if they didn't.

-.. _writing-an-llvm-pass-doInitialization-mod:
+.. _writing-an-llvm37-pass-doInitialization-mod:

 The ``doInitialization(Module &)`` method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^